LainLayer/visual-novel-engine/README.md

 ### high
 - [ ] Command to turn textbox on and off
-- [ ] Implement saying text as characters, i.e `bob "Hello!"`.
-- [ ] Refactor `vm::Instruction` to store only 1 piece of information, instead of 2.
-They are never needed at the same time.
 - [ ] Custom build system using wren https://wren.io/
 - [ ] Add `block` keyword that will block without doing anything.